northgrove/M365DefenderTraining/README.md

 1. Sign in to the Azure portal as a security administrator, Conditional Access administrator, or global administrator.
 2. Browse to Azure Active Directory > Properties.
 3. Select Manage security defaults.
-4. Set the Enable security defaults toggle to No.
+4. Set the "Security defaults" toggle to Disabled.
+5. Choose "My organization is using Conditional Access"
-5. Select Save.
+6. Select Save.
+7. Confirm by clicking "disable"

 <br>
 <br>